spec0p/pg-docs/sdk-js.md

 #### Match end

-When the game ends, the `onMatchEnd` callback function is called with the end condition.
+When the game is over, the `onMatchEnd` callback function is called with the game result.
 Possible values are 'won', 'lost', and 'draw'.

 ```js
 onMatchEnd: function(gameResults) {